 The most powerful home remedies for this ailment begin with eating the right foods.

-You simply cannot expect to live off junk and garbage and feel good, it’s literally impossible!
+You cannot expect to live off junk food and garbage and feel good, it's impossible!

 We've long stated that if you do not eat well, you will not be well.

 So as you continue to eat these foods with empty calories.

 Your body actually craves more food.

 Because it’s not getting the nutrients it needs and so the eating merry-go-round continues.